DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots: INTRODUCTION

 \section{INTRODUCTION}

 For precision agriculture, accurate perception is an essential functionality for robots to identify the maturity or health statuses of plants.
 One of the challenges is, however, caused by the wild environments, in which various objects such as fruits, stems, and leaves can be only partially visible due to occlusions by one another~\citep{KWBHV21}.
-Consequently, a diseased fruit could be misclassified as an normal instance more easily when anomalous parts are not fully visible~\citep{CWSC22}.
-Also, yield estimation can be inaccurate, if a crop detector cannot access the views to some of occluded individuals~\citep{OSFSRBE22}.
+For instance, a diseased fruit could be more easily misclassified as an normal instance when the anomalous parts are not fully visible~\citep{CWSC22}.
+In addition, yield estimation can be inaccurate, if a crop detector cannot access the views to some of occluded individuals~\citep{OSFSRBE22}.

 As a potential solution, ``active vision'' approaches~\citep{B88} have recently been developed, in which an embodied agent plans its motion sequence to gain more informative viewpoints around plants.
-More specifically, a robotic arm with some camera sensor on it is often deployed to move effectively while maximizing the area coverage of fruit to potentially classify its maturity~\citep{LTEM19,VHKE22}, predict the size and pose information~\citep{ZSMB21}, or reconstruct the $3$D structures of parts of focal plant~\citep{BVK22,ZZB22,MZB22}.
-However, every model has been built up on a uniquely customized environment with either simulation or physical setups that could not be easily replicated without technical familiarity when new studies try to benchmark their novel approaches.
+More specifically, a robotic arm with some camera sensor on it is often deployed to move effectively while maximizing the area coverage of fruit to potentially classify its maturity~\citep{LTEM19,VHKE22}, predict the size and pose information~\citep{ZSMB21}, or reconstruct its complete $3$D structures~\citep{BVK22,ZZB22,MZB22}.
+However, every model has been built up on a uniquely customized environment within either simulation or physical setups that could not be easily replicated without technical familiarity when new studies try to benchmark their novel approaches.